Mental Health As A Child: What A Childhood Emotional Neglect Quiz Reveals Child

 How do you know if a child has been emotionally neglected?

 If your child has experienced childhood emotional neglect, it can show through their actions and how they process their emotions.
 It might not be obvious at first, and perhaps for parents who are absent or emotionally unavailable, they may never notice until bigger issues arise.
-It can also become more prevalent later in life when your child enters romantic relationships and pursues goals and dreams.
+It can also become more prevalent later in life or in adulthood when your child enters romantic relationships and pursues goals and dreams.

 What qualifies as emotional neglect?